 When it comes to pickpockets you won’t know you lost something until you need it, you won’t even notice an item has been lifted so be aware!

-A perk for anyone wanting to live and work here is that English is Malta’s official language, meaning that English is used in all official contracts and government forms, everyone speaks English and when it comes to jobs English is a must since so many foreigners frequent Malta.
+A perk for anyone wanting thinking of living and working in Malta is that English is Malta’s official language, meaning that English is used in all official contracts and government forms, everyone speaks English and when it comes to jobs English is a must since so many foreigners frequent Malta.

 Working in Malta